SAP-samples/teched2022-DA263/exercises/ex2/README.md

 ## Exercise 2.1 Load the simulation model into Business Decision Simulator.
+1. Open Business Decision Simulator which is embedded in the fourth page of this SAP Analytics Cloud story.

-1. In [Business Decision Simulator](https://budesi-techedsac-da263.cfapps.eu12.hana.ondemand.com/) open the modelling view.
+2. Open the modelling view.
 ![](/exercises/ex2/images/ex2_1_1.png)

-2. Navigate to MODELS tab and load the simulation model "placeholder_simulation_model". //REPLACE NAME OF MODEL?
+3. Navigate to MODELS tab and load the simulation model "techEd_simulation_model".
 ![](/exercises/ex2/images/ex2_1_2.png)

 > In case, the simulation model is not imported in the system, please follow the instructions below to upload it manually.
+> - Download the simulation model [here](/data/techEd_simulation_model.json).
 > - In the modelling view, navigate to MODELS tab and use the import functionality
 ![](/exercises/ex2/images/ex2_1_3.png)
 > - Navigate to the downloaded file on your local environment and open file to upload.
 ![](/exercises/ex2/images/ex2_1_5.png)
-> - Name the simulation model XXX and save it.
+> - Name the simulation model "techEd_simulation_model_DA263-XXX" and save it.
 The simulation model is successfully imported when it is listed under MODELS.
 ![](/exercises/ex2/images/ex2_1_4.png)

-3. You see that the factors of "spend_data.xlsx" are modelled as a knowledge graph.
+4. You see that the factors of "spend_data.xlsx" and "Focused_CPI_PPI.xlsx" are modelled as a knowledge graph.
 The knowledge is used to compute the probabilities of the scenarios.
+You can observe the simulation model by
+- zooming-in
-You can observe the simulation model by zooming-in or you can select one node and see to which other node it is connected.
+- click on one node and see to which other node it is connected
+- select one node via the drop-down menu and click EXECUTE to see the exact values of the selected node.

 ## Exercise 2.2 Change value of influencer and run simulations

-1. Adjust data range of the BASE RESIN - PPI COEFFICIENT influencer to 0.3 by entering the value in the text field. //PROVIDED A FIRST HAPPY PATH TO INTRODUCE THE TOOL?
+1. Adjust the lower range of the BASE RESIN - PPI COEFFICIENT influencer to 0.3.
 ![](/exercises/ex2/images/ex2_2_1.png)

 2. Run the simulation.